TimP-97/sirteT/README.md

 //this draw() function also clears the board so that we aren't getting duplicated pieces and draws the pieces that have been recorded on the board!
 ```
-Then, we have the collide function, which takes the piece array and board array and merges the pieces together on the board
+Then, we have the collide function, which will detect whether or not the piece has exceeded the board's boundaries

 ```
 function collide(board, player) {